worbis/apps-sdk/doc/api.rst

   remove: function() // Remove this feed.
   force_update: function() // Don't wait until the next update time, do it now

-In addition to these parameters and functions, there are two other objects associated with rss feed objects:
+In addition to these parameters and methods, there are two other objects associated with rss feed objects:

 - properties - The properties associated with this rss feed.
 - item - An item associated with this rss feed.

 Properties
 **********